jebowe3/YBY-Tutorial/README.md

 ![New Folders](images/new-contents.png)
 **Figure 21**.
 New folders in Jupyter Notebook.

-First, create a new folder inside your desktop project folder called "assets" to hold these files.
+First, notice the folder inside your desktop project folder called "assets" where we will save these files.
 Then, click and open "csv" in Jupyter Notebook.
 Right click "adv-sherlock-places-geocoded.csv" and click "Download" in the dropdown menu as shown below.
-Place this file inside your newly created "assets" folder.
+Place this file inside your "assets" folder.

 ![Download CSV](images/download-csv.png)
 **Figure 22**.
 Download the geocoded locations.